osekilab/JCoLA/README.md

 # JCoLA: Japanese Corpus of Linguistic Acceptability

-JCoLA (Japanese Corpus of Linguistic Accept010 ability) is a novel dataset for targeted syntactic evaluations of language models in Japanese, which consists of 10,020 sentences with acceptability judgments by linguists.
+JCoLA (Japanese Corpus of Linguistic Acceptability) is a novel dataset for targeted syntactic evaluations of language models in Japanese, which consists of 10,020 sentences with acceptability judgments by linguists.
 The sentences are manually extracted from linguistics journals, handbooks and textbooks.
 JCoLA is included in [JGLUE benchmark](https://github.com/yahoojapan/JGLUE) (Kurihara et al., 2022).

 ## Repository contents